 I know most people who come to trading prioritize their thoughts and effort on picking tops and bottoms.
 I know I did.
 When I started I spent the first 15 years of my trading attempting to use Elliott Wave, a forward looking theory focusing on turning points.
 Well I was using it to find turning points.

-In my experience it’s almost impossible to pick tops and bottoms and yet we all attempt to do it and most of us fail attempting it.
+In my experience it’s almost impossible to pick tops and bottoms.
+Yet we all attempt to do it and most of us fail attempting it.
 And most of us fail miserably incurring catastrophic losses trying to hold on to counter-trend positions that we’re convinced will come good, if we can only give the position a little more time, or maybe a lot more time, until that ruin point arrives.
 If that has been your experience, don’t feel bad because you’re in good company.
 I’ve been there, done that.
 Yep.
 No worries.
 So don’t feel too bad as there is a way forward.
 If you’re not too gun shy about picking tops and bottoms then Key Exhaustion can show you a safe way of attempting to catch a falling knife.

 Anyway I feel Key Exhaustion’s performance in succeeding where so many fail in picking tops and bottoms provides further evidence of its robustness.

-In summary, its minimalist curve fitting, its accidental absence of data mining, its significant out-of-sample performance and its success in an area where so many fail, all up makes Key Exhaustion a robust strategy.
+In summary, its minimalist curve fitting, its accidental absence of data mining, its positive out-of-sample performance and its success in an area where so many fail, all up makes Key Exhaustion a robust strategy.

 If we’re satisfied Key Exhaustion is robust and will (hopefully) continue to enjoy profitability, the next question we have to ask ourselves is whether strategy is worth trading?